snake302/Send-App-Usage-Permission/README.md

-# Send-App-Usage-Permission
-App Usage Permission Alert to comply with the new App Store Guidelines
+# Send App Usage Permission

 After WWDC 2019 Apple [updated](https://developer.apple.com/app-store/review/guidelines/#5.1) the App Store Guidelines
 > Guideline 5.1.1(i).
 Apps must get consent for data collection, even if the data is considered anonymous at the time of or immediately following collection.